eliasdorneles/eliasdorneles.github.io/site/blog/full-revamp-of-my-drum-game.md

-when most of the code changes were done by the coding agent in "vibecoding" mode... anyway, I managed to _get done_ several features that were sitting on a [to-do list](https://github.com/eliasdorneles/drum-game/blob/master/PLAN.md) for _years_ and which I had never had the energy to implement previously.
+when most of the code changes were done by the coding agent in "vibecoding" mode... anyway, I managed to _get done_ several features that were sitting on a [to-do list](https://github.com/eliasdorneles/drum-game/blob/master/PLAN.md) for _years_ which I had never had the energy to implement previously.

 It allowed me to greatly improve the game, and I have a bunch of ideas for what to do next.